Wrongful Termination Lawyers discuss wrongful discharge

-Wrongful discharge (also called wrongful termination) claim occurs when an employee alleges that his former employer discharged him in violation of an employment contract, federal or state law, or public policy.
+Wrongful discharge (also called wrongful termination) claim occurs when an employee alleges that his former employer discharged them in violation of an employment contract, federal or state law, or public policy.

 Did you sign an employment contract that required your termination only for reasons listed in your contract or for “for good cause”?
 If so, then you were not classified as an at-will employee by your employer.
 An additional sign that you may not be an at-will employee would be if you received an offer letter or other written document that gives you assurances for your continued employment.
 If you are a for-cause employee, you could sue for arbitrary employment discharge, and you could enforce your employment contract in a court of law.